 Pop Surrealism: The Rise of Underground Art begins with an essay written by lowbrow artist and Juxtapoz magazine founder, Robert Williams.
 In his essay he recounts the event in which art history writer Nancy Dustin Wall Moure contacted him for his expertise on the California underground art movement for a book she was writing that covered the past 430 years of California art.
 In the essay he later goes into detail describing where lowbrow art, also known as pop surrealism, stemmed from and the genres it includes.

-use of a fifty-year dominance of abstract and conceptual art, have been left isolated from the more conventional academic mainstream.
+"I belong to a rather loose-knit group of artists that, because of a fifty-year dominance of abstract and conceptual art, have been left isolated from the more conventional academic mainstream.
 All of us, with few exceptions, function in the craftsmanship-based realm of representational art.
 To better understand this, you have to realize that we gain our source material and inspiration from some of the most illustrious, colorful and controversial influences and graphic traditions that one could possibly emerge from."

 How this topic relates to my work: